davidhenty/cafbench/README.md

 o sync all: a simple call to "sync all".

-o sync mpi barrier: MPI call for comparison with "sync all" above.
+* sync mpi barrier: MPI call for comparison with "sync all" above.

-o sync images pairwise: each image calls "sync images" with a single
-    neighbour; images are paired up in the same pattern as for "Multiple ping-pong" above.
+* sync images pairwise: each image calls "sync images" with a single neighbour; images are paired up in the same pattern as for "Multiple ping-pong" above.

-o sync images random: each images calls "sync images" with N
-    neighbours chosen randomly (to ensure that they all match up I actually set up a simple ring pattern then randomly permute).
+* sync images random: each images calls "sync images" with N neighbours chosen randomly (to ensure that they all match up I actually set up a simple ring pattern then randomly permute).
 N is chosen as 2, 4, 6, ... syncmaxneigh, capped if this starts to exceed the total number of images.
 Default syncmaxneigh is 12.

-o sync images ring: each image calls "sync images" with N neighbours
-    paired as image +/- 1, image +/- 2 ...  image +/- syncmaxneigh/2
+* sync images ring: each image calls "sync images" with N neighbours paired as image +/- 1, image +/- 2 ...  image +/- syncmaxneigh/2
     with periodic boundary conditions.

-o sync images 3d grid: each image calls "sync images" with 6
-    neighbours which are chosen as the up and down neighbours in all directions in a 3D cartesian grid (with periodic boundaries).
+* sync images 3d grid: each image calls "sync images" with 6 neighbours which are chosen as the up and down neighbours in all directions in a 3D cartesian grid (with periodic boundaries).
 The dimensions of the 3D grid are selected via a call to MPI_Cart_dims (suitably reversed for Fortran indexing).
 This is precisely the synchronisation pattern used in the subsequent halo benchmark.

-o sync lock: all images lock a variable on image 1.
+* sync lock: all images lock a variable on image 1.

-o sync critical: all images execute a critical region.
+* sync critical: all images execute a critical region.

 Note that in all of these the time for some computation (a simple delay loop) is compared to the time for the computation plus